This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 Oxygen may be needed if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask or through small tubes placed in your nostrils.
-Ask your caregiver before you take off the mask or oxygen tubing.
+Ask your healthcare provider before you take off the mask or oxygen tubing.

 - Antibiotics are given to help treat infection caused by bacteria.